alanng10/class-lang/Docue/Article/Sand/a.md

 To export a class, write the class name in the export section.
 Sand Lang port syntax is same as Class Lang port.

+A Sand lang source has token list and comment list.

 A Sand lang source has root node that is Class node.
 The Class node has no base.
 It has derived Comp classes nodes in Class node.